 Logical Theory

-logical theory is a coherent set of logical statements that expresses a shared conceptualization of a domain of understanding to which a community of stakeholders is committed.
-A theory specifies the elements of the domain, the connections among them, the conditions that must always hold, and the facts and properties that characterize that domain of understanding (a.k.a. area of knowledge).
+logical theory is a coherent set of logical statements that expresses a shared conceptualization of a domain of understanding (a.k.a. area of knowledge) to which a community of stakeholders is committed.
+A theory specifies the elements of the domain of understanding, the connections among them, the conditions that must always hold, and the facts and properties that characterize that domain of understanding.
+The that theory can be used by an implementation (a.k.a. representation).
+This is consistent with the triangle of meaning.

 • Logical conceptualization: A logical conceptualization is the worldview of a domain expressed in logical form.
 It defines the set of permissible models; all models that are consistent with the assumptions, distinctions, and rules of the conceptualization.
 (I think this is the metamodel.)